Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 No?

-After all, how can we start our fascinating journey of language learning without knowing which language to study and the time required to learn it?
+After all, how can we start our fascinating language-learning journey without knowing which language to study and the time required to learn it?

-Suppose you’re planning to start learning a new language or you’re already learning one.
-In that case, you might be wondering how much time you’ll have to devote to accomplish your goals.
+Suppose you’re planning to start learning a new language, or you’re already learning one.
+In that case, you might wonder how much time you’ll devote to accomplishing your goals.

-It is one of the most troubling questions for a majority of language learners.
+It is one of the most troubling questions for most language learners.

-You’ll surely want to have some idea of when you’ll get there, right?
+You’ll surely want to know when you’ll get there, right?

 The answer, of course, is tricky since several factors come into play.